for Community Partners

-ProCES facilitates collaborations between community partners, faculty, and students through course projects that benefit all stakeholders.
+ProCES works with faculty and our off-campus partners to enhance student learning through community perspectives and by bringing community partners as co-educators into select Princeton courses.
 ProCES courses range from molecular biology to Spanish to theater.
 For example, in an urban studies and documentary film-making course, students create micro-documentaries that explore the lives of Trentonians and the issues Trenton faces.
-Students in a molecular biology course created a handout for parents for the Princeton Nursery School with recommendations of how to expand their children’s palates.
-In an anthropology course, students interviewed elderly participants in an art course run by the Arts Council of Princeton to document the impact of the programming on health.
-Browse a list of ProCES courses to see the variety of topics covered in courses we support.
+Students in a molecular biology course created a webinar and educational resources on the diversity of Asian Americans in the state for the Children’s Home Society of New Jersey to use in their internal DEI trainings on maternal child health programs.
+In an anthropology course, students interviewed elderly participants in an art course run by the Arts Council of Princeton to document the impact of the programming on participants’ health.
+Browse the list of ProCES courses to see the variety of topics covered in courses we support.

 Partner with students on their independent research